 Capillary Bridge Model: Effect of bubble volume

 The effect of varying bubble size parameter φbon the net adhesion force of the underwater “bubble” contact for hydrophilic and hydrophobic substrates are compared (Figure 5).
 Increasing φbimplies smaller bubble volume and thus larger proportion of fluid bridges outside the bubble.
 From section 2.3.2, we know that on the hydrophilic substrate, fluid bridges outside the bubble contributes to very little adhesion due to its positive curvature.
 Thus, decreasing the bubble volume decreases adhesion force due to the larger proportion of hairs outside the bubble.
-In contrast, on the hydrophobic substrate, fluid bridges outside the bubble has a stronger contribution to the net capillary force due to the low contact angle and high interfacial tension in water.
+In contrast, on the hydrophobic substrate, fluid bridges outside the bubble have a stronger contribution to the net capillary force due to the low contact angle and high interfacial tension in water.
 Thus, adhesion force increases for a hydrophobic substrate as bubble size decreases.

-Bubble’s contribution to the net adhesion force is small regardless of its size.
+Bubble’s capillary contribution to the net adhesion force is small regardless of its size.
 We see that a smaller bubble (large φb) tends towards more attraction by the bubble in both kind of substrates, though negligible.
 For small values of φb, the net underwater “bubble” contact force mostly follows the “bubble only” contribution, because the bubble in this case is big enough to entrap all hairs inside it.
 Thus initially, the force contribution due to fluid bridges remain same while the bubble contribution increases slightly as φbincreases.
 Once the bubble gets small enough and part of the fluid bridges make contact outside the bubble, the force trend changes with a steep decrease or increase in adhesion force on hydrophilic and hydrophobic substrates respectively.

 To summarize, on a hydrophilic substrate, bubble can promote adhesion by being large enough to keep the adhesive fluid bridges inside the bubble.
 This is because “wet” hairs underwater show no adhesion and the only way to achieve adhesion is by maintaining the hairs in air environment.
 On a hydrophobic substrate however, a smaller or no bubble is preferred, as the bubble has little effect on improving adhesion force.
-This is because hairs making a “wet” contact underwater shows stronger adhesion than in air due to the fluid’s smaller contact angle and higher interfacial tension.
+This is because hairs making a “wet” contact underwater show stronger adhesion than in air due to the fluid’s smaller contact angle and higher interfacial tension.
 In either case, the bubble by itself hardly contributes to the net force.
-Despite its large size, the bubble fails to overcome the combined contribution of the much smaller fluid bridges to the total force
+Despite its large size, the bubble fails to overcome the combined contribution of the much smaller fluid bridges to the total force.

 Experimental